Minnesota Drug Laws Overview

 - Possession vs. sale

 - Identity of substance (i.e., cocaine vs. marijuana)

 - Quantity thresholds (i.e. “total weight of six grams or more containing cocaine)

 - Prior controlled substance convictions

 - Mandatory minimum sentencing provisions, usually based on prior “controlled substance” conviction(s)

 Crimes like possession of a controlled substance, and felony possession of marijuana, are examples of “possession crimes.”

-Attorney Gallagher can help protect people swept up in large federal conspiracy investigations.
-He’s been able to help those with a minimal role in the alleged “drug trafficking organization.”
+But Attorney Thomas Gallagher can help protect people swept up in large federal conspiracy investigations.
+So, for example, he’s been able to help those with a minimal role in the alleged “drug trafficking organization.”

 Less common Minnesota felony drug crimes:

 Simulated Controlled Substances